Neil Gorsuch: Nomination to Supreme Court

-U.S. Supreme Court (2017–present)
+United States Supreme Court (2017–present)

 According to The New York Times, Gorsuch's time on the Supreme Court has been defined by his "folksy demeanor and a flashy writing style" with Jonathan H. Adler presenting Gorsuch and fellow Trump-appointed justice Kavanaugh as "a study in contrasts".
 The Los Angeles Times described his rulings as those of "a wild card" and wrote that Gorsuch tends "to go his own way and chart a course that does not always align with the traditional views on the right or the left".
 Vox has called him the court's "most libertarian" justice.

 According to CNBC, Gorsuch's rulings address "historical injustice in a way that seems at odds with Republican attacks on 'woke' history's being taught in schools", particularly on questions involving Native Americans and tribal law.
 Gorsuch has a reputation as the most defendant-friendly justice on the court's conservative wing, with Slate calling him and Ketanji Brown Jackson "the Supreme Court's oddest pairing" owing to their occasional tendency to side together on cases involving defendants' rights in criminal trials; Gorsuch sided with criminal defendants in 45 percent of cases the court heard.
 In corporate law, Gorsuch's rulings have exemplified "procedural originalism", what Slate has called "taking the history of jurisdiction seriously, and applying the original meaning even when it leads to results that rankle the highest-paid corporate litigators in the game".

 Voxs Ian Millhiser has written that, while Gorsuch's rulings sometimes depart from orthodoxy on areas where there is philosophical disagreement among conservatives, they "reliably align with the consensus" in areas where there is unanimity in conservative ideology.
 A 2024 quantitative analysis of Gorsuch's rulings found that he broadly tended to side with justices Clarence Thomas and Samuel Alito more than any other two justices.

 Banking regulation

-Gorsuch wrote his first U.S. Supreme Court decision for a unanimous court in Henson v.
+Gorsuch wrote his first United States Supreme Court decision for a unanimous court in Henson v.
 Santander Consumer USA Inc., 582 U.S. ___ (2017).
 The Court ruled against the borrowers, holding that Santander in this case was not a debt collector under the Fair Debt Collection Practices Act since it purchased the original defaulted car loans from CitiFinancial for pennies on the dollar, making Santander the owner of the debts and not merely an agent.
 When the act was enacted, regulations were put on institutions that collected other companies' debts, but the act left unaddressed businesses collecting their own debts.